Tampa T1 Internet Service Locations

 with a knowledgeable and experienced broadband consultant

-that narrowed the field down to Qwest and AT&T.
+that narrowed the field down to Broadwing and XO.

-Now I am the proud owner of a new Qwest data T1 line,
+Now I am the proud owner of a new Broadwing data T1 line,

 which is stable, reliable, and not much more than I was

 CLECs Target SMBs with Dynamic T1

 Monday December 01, 2014,

 03:46 am ET

 SALT LAKE CITY, Utah, Dec.
 01 /Patrick Oborn/ --

 Higher productivity for small to medium sized businesses is just around the corner thanks

 to commercial grade broadband services that are now being delivered at a fraction of their